amazeeio/dbaas-mariadb-apb/README.md

 ## Release
 An automatic Docker build is set up for this repository.
 If you change stuff in `apb.yml` don't forget to run `apb prepare` before committing.

+## Reader configuration
+If the mariadb/mysql supports a reader instance aswell as a writer, you can configure the `mariadb_reader_hostname` to point to the endpoint for a reader, otherwise just populate it with the same value as the `mariadb_hostname` if one is not available